rzc0d3r/ESET-KeyGen/wiki/AccountGenerator.md

 > This information will also be written to a file named "Today date - ESET ACCOUNTS.txt"

 ![Windows](https://github.com/rzc0d3r/ESET-KeyGen/blob/main/img/account_run_win.png)

+> More detailed instructions on how to use the account for activation is in the old project.
+(All the nuances of working with accounts are described there)

+> P.S: I was too lazy to transfer everything here :)

 3. Activate activirus with the account from the output file.
 Click on the button corresponding to this action